Product OS··15 min read

 The Problem: Every Product Needs a Digital Experience — and Nobody Can Build Them

-The status quo isn't a resource problem.
-It's a tooling problem.
-Manufacturers need the ability to create and publish product experiences with the same ease they create product listings — no developer required, no six-month roadmap.
+The status quo is not a resource problem.
+It is a tooling problem.
+Manufacturers need to create and publish product experiences with the same ease they create product listings — no developer required, no six-month roadmap.

 What an Experience Designer Actually Does

 An Experience Designer is a browser-based, drag-and-drop content builder purpose-built for physical products.
-Think of it as the intersection of a page builder (like Webflow or Squarespace) and a product information management system — but designed specifically for the moments that happen after a customer takes a product home.
+It sits at the intersection of a page builder and a product information management system — designed specifically for the moments that happen after a customer takes a product home.

 The 12 experience areas are: